RAB: Provable Robustness Against Backdoor Attacks: Provable Robustness Against Backdoors

-\textbf{Method Outline.} We obtain this certificate by instantiating Theorem~\ref{thm:main} in the following way.
-Suppose an attacker injects backdoor patterns $\delta_i\in\bR^d$ to $r \leq n$ training instances of the training set $\cD$.
-We then train the base classifier on this poisoned dataset augmented with additional noise on the feature vectors $\cD+ \Delta + D$, where $\Delta$ contains all backdoor patterns and $D$ is the smoothing noise added to training features.
+We obtain this certificate by instantiating Theorem~\ref{thm:main} in the following way.
+Suppose an attacker injects backdoor patterns $\Delta(\Omega_x) = \{\delta_1,\,\ldots,\,\delta_r\}\subset\bR^d$ to $r \leq n$ training instances of the training set $\cD$, yielding the backdoored training set $\cD_{BD}(\Delta(\Omega_x))$.
+We then train the base classifier on this poisoned dataset, augmented with additional noise on the feature vectors $\cD_{BD}(\Delta(\Omega_x)) + D$, where $D$ is the smoothing noise added to the training features.
 We obtain a prediction of the smoothed classifier $g$ by taking the expectation with respect to the distribution of the smoothing noise $D$.
-Suppose that the smoothed classifier obtained in this way predicts a malicious test instance $x + \delta$ to be of a certain class with probability at least $p_A$ and the runner-up class with probability at most $p_B$.
-Our result then tells us that, as long as the introduced patterns satisfy condition~(\ref{eq:robustness_condition}), we get the guarantee that the malicious test instance would have been classified equally had the classifier been trained on the dataset with clean features.
-In the case where the noise variables are isotropic Gaussians with standard deviation $\sigma$, the condition~(\ref{eq:robustness_condition}) yields a robustness bound in terms of the sum of $L_2$-norms of the backdoor patterns $\sqrt{\sum_i\left\|\delta_i\right\|_2^2} < \frac{\sigma}{2}(\Phi^{-1}(p_A) - \Phi^{-1}(p_B))$ where $\Phi^{-1}$ is the inverse of the standard Gaussian CDF.
+Suppose that the smoothed classifier obtained in this way predicts a malicious instance $x + \Omega_x$ to be of a certain class with probability at least $p_A$ and the runner-up class with probability at most $p_B$.
+Our result tells us that, as long as the introduced patterns satisfy condition~(\ref{eq:robustness_condition}), we get the guarantee that the malicious test input would have been classified equally as when the classifier had been trained on the dataset with clean features $\cD_{BD}(\emptyset)$.
+In the case where the noise variables are isotropic Gaussians with standard deviation $\sigma$, the condition~(\ref{eq:robustness_condition}) yields a robustness bound in terms of the sum of $L_2$-norms of the backdoors. \begin{cor}[Gaussian Smoothing] Let $\Delta = (\delta_1,\,\ldots,\,\delta_n)$ and $\Omega_x$ be $\bR^d$-valued backdoor patterns and let $\cD$ be a training set.
+Suppose that for each $i$, the smoothing noise on the training features is $D^{(i)} \overset{iid}{\sim} \cN(0,\,\sigma^2\Id_d)$.
+Let $y_A\in\cC$ such that $y_A = g(x+\Omega_x,\,\cD + \Delta)$ with class probabilities satisfying